 The Triad color scheme refers to three colors in the color wheel that are equidistant from each other.
 This palette opens up the possibility of using more colors in your design and can be helpful when the design calls for more than two colors.
 To create a harmonious design, it always helps to work on your color balance.
 It is recommended to use one dominant color and the other two be accent colors.

 This color scheme is for more experienced designers.
 The colors when connected forms a rectangle within the color wheel.
 The color balance has to be perfect to be able to pull off this scheme in a design.
 It is difficult to harmonize this design but when done right can be beautiful.

 Creating a Color Scheme

 Once you have gained a better understanding of the color wheel and color schemes.
 You should be able to create your own color palette.
 When creating a custom palette, it is important to understand how different colors interact with each other.
 You don’t need to necessarily follow a pre-defined set of rules to create one, but you do have to know the relationship between the colors in your palette.
 Color palettes do grow and evolve as you build your design but you have to start with a scheme that fits the brand first.
 Another way to create a palette is to use a photograph.
 There are many online tools to help you extract colors from an image, Adobe Kuler being one of my personal favorites.

 All you have to do is to upload an image and use Kuler to extract specific colors from the photograph.
 Once you have the colors you need, you can play with the saturation, value, tints, and shade to create a scheme that works for your project.
 This can easily be exported to Photoshop and Illustrator using your creative cloud subscription.

-Color theory is a science and art of itself.
-Designers dedicate their entire careers to this field of design and there a lot of unexplored areas within this field.
+Color theory is a science and art in itself.
+Designers dedicate their entire careers to this field of design and there are a lot of unexplored areas within this field.
 We hope that this article helps you understand the basics of color theory and inform your future design choices.